afforeroc/docker-tutorial/README.md

 ```

-### 5. Upload image and container to IBM Cloud using Container Registry
+### 5. Upload the image/container to IBM Cloud using Container Registry
 5.1 Login on IBM Cloud.
 ```
 $ ibmcloud login